Individuals in Cross-Border Investigations or Proceedings: The US Perspective

 Finally, counsel must consider the criminal, civil or regulatory consequences of co-operation, including the possibility that the company will share the substance of the client’s interview with criminal or civil enforcement authorities.
 While the client’s communications during such interviews are typically privileged in the United States, the underlying facts are not.
 Further, the privilege belongs to the employer, and the employer may choose to waive privilege, including through self-reporting or compelled disclosure.
-By the same token, counsel should consider the consequences of not co-operating, particularly in jurisdictions such as the United Kingdom, where FCA-approved persons have an positive obligation to co-operate and failure to do so could jeopardise licensed status.
+By the same token, counsel should consider the consequences of not co-operating, particularly in jurisdictions such as the United Kingdom, where persons approved by the Financial Conduct Authority have a positive obligation to co-operate and failure to do so could jeopardise licensed status.

 An additional consideration that often arises in cross-border proceedings is how evidence collected and statements made in one jurisdiction can be used by authorities in another.
 This issue is increasingly important because the United States is more frequently coordinating white-collar investigations with foreign authorities.
 It has also become common for foreign authorities to conduct parallel investigations into the same or related conduct, regardless of whether there is express coordination with US authorities.